souravrooj/Chat-application/README.md

 # Chat-application
 This is the chat application backend.
-Use tech: TypeScript, NodeJS, ExpressJS, PostgreSQL, JEST
+Use tech: TypeScript, NodeJS, ExpressJS, MongoDb, JEST